BestTimesToVisit.com Logo

 Xe ôm are ubiquitous in Hanoi.
 They're a quick and convenient way to navigate traffic, especially for shorter distances.
 Negotiate the fare beforehand; it's common practice.

-Tip:Always agree on a price BEFORE you get on.
+Tip:Always agree on a price before you start.
 Use Grab or Gojek apps for safer, metered rides.
-Be aware of your belongings and avoid riding at night in less populated areas.
-Helmets are mandatory for both driver and passenger.
+Be aware of scams, especially at night or in less-populated areas.
+Wear a helmet.

 Grab/Gojek

-These ride-hailing apps are widely used in Hanoi and offer motorbike taxis (xe ôm), cars, and even taxis.
-They provide a safer and more reliable alternative to hailing on the street.
+These ride-hailing apps are incredibly popular and reliable in Hanoi.
+They offer motorbike taxis (xe ôm), cars, and even taxis, providing a safe and convenient option.

 Cost:Varies depending on distance and vehicle type; generally cheaper than taxis.

 Tip:Download the apps before your trip.
 Ensure your phone has data or Wi-Fi access.
-Check the driver's information and rating before accepting the ride.
+Check the driver's rating and details before accepting the ride.
 Use the in-app payment system to avoid cash handling.

 Taxis